 In most instances, the kidneys are paired retroperitoneal structures.
 They lie against the psoas muscles.
 The superior aspect of the kidneys is somewhat protected by the lower ribs.
 However, the lower poles are inferior to the 12th ribs.
 The parenchyma of the kidney has a segmental arterial supply.
 This anatomic arrangement becomes important in the management of renal lacerations.
 Blunt injuries tend to fracture along the planes between the segmental vessels, while penetrating injuries cross the segmental vessels.
 Numerous anatomic variations exist, including pelvic kidneys; horseshoe kidneys; and multiple renal arterial, venous, and ureteral duplications.

 For all practical purposes, no specific contraindications exist for surgical exploration of possible renal trauma.
 However, the general trend is toward a more selective approach.
+Current (2014) guidelines on urotrauma from the American Urological Association recommend noninvasive management strategies in hemodynamically stable patients with renal injury.

 Urinalysis provides rapidly available information in patients who may have a renal laceration; however, the data obtained must be viewed within a rational framework.